onedata/onedata-documentation/docs/user-guide/dir-stats.md

 # Size statistics

+This guide is dedicated to non-admin users that would like to understand and interpret file and directory size statistics in a space.
+Consider reading the [counterpart documentation for admins][admin-doc].

 In distributed environments, the concept of **size** may vary depending on whether we refer to the logical view of data, its physical storage footprint, or its deduplicated representation.
 Onedata distinguishes between these size types to accurately reflect how data is stored, replicated, and accessed across providers.
 Understanding these differences is